xolox/vim-session/README.md

 2. If the directory `/var/lock` exists and is writable that is used as a sane default.
 3. As a sane fall back for platforms where `/var/lock` is not available the directory that stores the session scripts themselves is used.

+### The `g:session_lock_enabled` option

+Depending on your workflow locking of editing sessions can get annoying at times, so if you don't care about opening a session more than once and potentially "losing a version of your session" then you can use this option to completely disable session locking as follows:

+    " Disable all session locking - I know what I'm doing :-). let g:session_lock_enabled = 0

 ### The `g:session_default_name` option

 The name of the default session without directory or filename extension (you'll never guess what the default is).